Cancellation, Contradiction and Affirmation in Poet Li-Young Lee’s “Arise, Go Down”

 • Andrew Hidas says:

 It’s that pivot foot all over again, Jay!
 You’ve finished your dribble and two or three defenders are swarming all over you.
 Better do something—but what?
-Probably should’ve had something mind before you picked up the ball, but it’s REALLY imperative that you do something now, so get on with it, can’t just stand there!
+Probably should’ve had something in mind before you picked up the ball, but it’s REALLY imperative that you do something now, so get on with it, can’t just stand there!

 Leave a Reply